jabinx92/my-portfolio-website/content/featured/LeagueSearcher/index.md

 showInProjects: true
 ---

-A nicer look at your League of Legends profile and match history stats fetched via API.
+A nicer look at your profile and match history stats fetched via [League of Legends API](https://developer.riotgames.com/).
 Includes data visualizations of your top champions played, current rank, and game stats (wins, losses, win percentage).